kicsipixel/oracle-nio-examples/json/README.md

-# Example to use JSON natively with JSON data type with ADB in OCI
+# Example to use JSON natively with JSON data type

-This example demonstrates how to natively write, read, and query JSON data using Oracle Database 23ai as an [Autonomous Database](https://www.oracle.com/autonomous-database/) in Oracle Cloud Infrastructure (OCI).
+This example demonstrates how to natively write, read, and query JSON data using Oracle Database 23ai.

 The sample data (included in the repo) :
 ```json